hashirshoaeb/portfolio/README.md

       git clone https://github.com/<your-username>/portfolio.git
     ```

 2. Edit the `config/config.js` file.
-Replace `config/profile.png` with your image. *Note: You need to rename your image file as `profile.png`*.
+Replace `config/profile.png` with your image.
+    >Note: You need to rename your image file as `profile.png`.

 3. Run following scripts in terminal/command prompt to install dependencies.
     ```sh
       npm install
       npm run build
     ```
-## Test Local Server
+## Testing

-1. To test your local server, run the following command:
+1. To test on your local server, run the following command:
     ```sh
       npm run dev
     ```